What does home insurance cover?

 3. Buildings and contents insurance

 All insurance policies are different, and not all of them cover these things.
-So always read your policy carefully to find out what it includes – and what it doesn’t.
+So always read your policy document carefully to find out what it includes – and what it doesn’t.
+If your property encounters problems due to an unforeseen event, the last thing you want to learn is that it wasn’t adequately covered.

 Will it include cover against accidental damage?